 Viterbo University is the perfect place to earn your education degree.
 The following characteristics make Viterbo a highly respected university:

-- a strong, collaborative partnership with area schools
+- collaborative partnership with area schools

 - personalized academic advising along with an excellent student/faculty ratio

 - superb reputation for the preparation of teachers in the region and the state